scottfr/SystemsBook/Building/building.md

 DIAGRAM

-Now we'll add a variable to check whether Red is at Grandma's or not, and if she is the simulation should stop.
+We've add a variable to check whether Red is at Grandma's or not, and if she is the simulation should stop.

+*IfThenElse([Distance to Grandmas House] < {0 miles}, STOP, 0)*

 RESULTS

-Now you can see that Red stops walking at Grandma's House after 2.25 hours of walking.
+With Time Step = 0.25 and the test you can see that Red stops at Grandma's House after 2.25 hours of walking.

 # End Model